code-and-effect/effective_test_bot/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Bonus points for test coverage
 6. Create new Pull Request

-THIS IS A BLOG POST BASICALLY
-## Testing Philosophy

-So much of an average Ruby on Rails application is organized around CRUD, a lot of the tests

-It takes non-zero time, most of the tests are just boilerplate, and it's far too ownerous to consider every little

-The guiding principle behind effective_test_bot is that it takes too long to write tests.

-The guiding principle behind effective_test_bot is that writing tests sucks.

-(warning: incoming nerd rant)

-Unit tests are necessary.
-You gotta test anything reasonably complex being done by your models.

-And yea, it's best to do those tests in isolation.

-Outside of that, full stack testing is the only worthwhile endeavour.

-Writing controller tests, view tests and the like is just a waste of time:
-  - They don't protect you against changes in your application
-  - They only test what you set them up to test.
-  - They overlook all kinds of simple human error like adding a form field to an existing form, but forgetting to add it to unpermitted params
-  - Your existing test doesn't pass that new value, so it still passes.
-No problem right?
-  - They will render properly with your fixtured data, but what about a random faceroll of the keyboard?

-Ontop of that, no one writes tests that consistently check all the little things:
-  - Page titles, unpermitted params, flashes, data-disable-with, no javascript errors, no html5 validation errors, etc.

-  Do you update your tests everytime you add an extra

-They don't really protect you against changes in your application.

-They test what you set them up to test, which is usually quite different than a user actually clicking through your application.

-They overlook every day things like adding a form field to an existing form, but forgetting to add it to the unpermitted params.

-Your unchanged controller test still passes, no problem right?

-Your view may render properly with some fixtured data, but will it handle 5000 monkeys all throwing input at it?